 Please call ahead if you have any trouble with your tickets.
-If you purchased your tickets online or by phone through Ticketmaster you can reach customer service at 800-653-8000.
+If you purchased your tickets through Ticketmaster you can chat with customer service via your online account.
 Please be aware that there is a $10.00 fee for tickets reprinted at the box office window.
 You can avoid this fee by arranging replacements in advance.

 This could happen for a variety of reasons.
 The show may be a subscription performance with early sales and/or legitimately be sold out due to high popularity and thus high volume of patron transactions.
-In other cases, third party ticket sellers, often referred to as scalpers, may be using a technology known as BOTS.
-This BOT technology allows for high-speed transactions to essentially monopolize ticket inventory, keeping you from having adequate access and allowing the ticket sellers to resell at prices that are higher than face value.
+In other cases, third party ticket sellers may be monopolizing ticket inventory.
 STG works with Ticketmaster, our official ticket partner, to combat this activity to the best of our ability.
-Our transition to Ticketmaster as our official ticketing vendor increases our confidence in delivering greater patron service, security, and a reduction in the instances of ticket scams.
-Ticketmaster has taken on the challenge of assuring that patrons receive authentic tickets at intended prices.

 There is no guarantee that a ticket is valid when you purchase it from a third party.
 STG only guarantees tickets purchased from the official ticket vendors listed on the show pages of our website or at our venue box offices.

-Moore and Neptune tickets are available for advance purchase at the Paramount during daytime hours (Monday through Friday 10 am to 6 pm).
+Moore and Neptune tickets are available for advance purchase at the Paramount during daytime hours (Monday-Friday 10 am to 6 pm).
 However, tickets to events outside of our three core venues are generally not available for purchase at our box offices.
 For tickets to other venues, please visit the show page on our website or visit the website of the venue you are interested in.

 Yes.
-If there are still tickets available to purchase on the day of the event, you may purchase them in person at the box office.
-Some shows sell very quickly and do not always have tickets available on the day of the show, so we suggest you call Ticketmaster at 800-845-3000 to check availability prior to making the trip.
+If there are still tickets available to purchase on the day of the event at the Paramount, Moore or Neptune Theatres, you may purchase them in person at the box office.
+Some shows sell very quickly and do not always have tickets available on the day of the show, so we suggest you check availability online prior to making the trip.